-The Pilote Wire LoRa Remote sensor is LoRaWAN class C sensor, it uses the main voltage as a power supply.
+The Pilot Wire is a LoRaWAN class C sensor that uses the mains voltage as a power supply.

-The Pilote Wire LoRa Remote sensor can be used in two different ways: it can either control a radiator, or it can be used in pair with a relay in order to control On/Off different devices.
+The Pilot Wire can be used in two different ways: it can either control a radiator, or it can be used paired with a relay to control various On/Off devices.

-• The Pilot Wire LoRa remote is connected to the mains power source, harmful voltage will be present on all wires during operation.
+The Pilot Wire is connected to the mains power source, harmful voltage will be present on all wires during operation.

-• Connect or disconnect the device after MAKING SURE TO HAVE SWITCHED OFF MAINS POWER FROM ALL WIRES (disconnecting a single wire e.g. from a manual switch is NOT sufficient).
+Connect or disconnect the device after MAKING SURE MAINS POWER HAS BEEN SWITCHED OFF FOR ALL WIRES (disconnecting a single wire, e.g. from a manual switch, is NOT sufficient).

-The Pilot Wire LoRa remote is not waterproof.
-It has to be protected from the water splash and cannot be used in bathrooms.
+The Pilot Wire is not waterproof.
+It must be protected from water spray and cannot be used in bathrooms.

-During the installation, the ground wire (Green/Yellow) must not be connected to the Pilot Wire LoRa Remote.
-However, they have to be connected to the device that the sensor controls (a radiator for example).
+During the installation, the ground wire (Green/Yellow) must not be connected to the Pilot Wire.
+However, it must be connected to the device that the sensor controls (a radiator, for example).

-Two fixing holes allow to attach the device to a wall.
-It is strongly advised to use an electric isolated screwdriver to fix the device.
+Two fixing holes allow the device to be wall-mounted.
+It is strongly advised to use an electrically isolated screwdriver to attach the device.

-Use only electric connection casing that are in compliance with electric applicable norms (NFC15-100).
+Use only electrical junction boxes that are in compliance with applicable electrical standards (NFC15-100).

-The Pilot Wire LoRa remote has three wires, the brown wire has to be connected on the electrical phase, the blue one on the neutral, and the black one is the output of the pilot-wire order.
+The Pilot Wire has three wires: the brown wire has to be connected to the electrical phase, the blue one to the neutral, and the black one is the output of the pilot wire command.